nwops/release_manager/README.md

          for each module, updates the r10k-control Puppetfile to use those forks and branches and pushes the branch to the upstream r10k-control.

-Example: sandbox-create -n my_sandbox -m "roles,profiles,developer" -t 3isdfasjio23923
+Example: sandbox-create -n my_sandbox -m "roles,profiles,developer"
-Example: sandbox-create -n my_sandbox -m "roles,profiles,developer" --members="p1dksk2, p2ksdafs,devops,ci_runner" -t 3isdfasjio23923
+Example: sandbox-create -n my_sandbox -m "roles,profiles,developer" --members="p1dksk2, p2ksdafs,devops,ci_runner"

 Note: If you already have any of these modules cloned, this script will attempt to update those modules